>

 Sara Grey sang The Yankee and the Unicorn in 2013 on her Fellside album Down in Old Dolores.
 She noted:

 From Lena Borne Fish.
-On the surface of the song is the boxing match between Thomas Sayers the heavyweight champion of England, against John C Heenan ‘The Benicia Boy’ at Farnborough in Hampshire on 17 April 1860.
+On the surface of the song is the boxing match between Thomas Sayers the heavyweight champion of England, against John C. Heenan ‘The Benicia Boy’ at Farnborough in Hampshire on 17 April 1860.
 The match lasted 37 rounds and came to an end when police intervened.
 The match was declared a draw.
 The fight was one of the most brutal in prize fighting history, putting to an end bare-fist fighting in England.
 On another level the song is a wonderful international rivalry between America and England.
 Ironically the combatants became good friends and went around fairgrounds doing demonstration matches.
 Heenan went on to fight Morrisey and Morrisey fought Heenan once and then got his henchmen to gang up on Heenan and beat him up.
 Perry, mentioned in verse 6 is Oliver Perry who in 1813 was supposed to command a fleet of ships to ward off the British for the control of Lake Erie and Ontario, but it never happened.

-Jon Doran and The Northern Assembly (Heather Ferrier on piano accordion and Jordan Aikin on whistle) sang Heenan and Sayers in the ring of the Dunston Teams amateur boxing club in November 2021:
+Jon Doran and The Northern Assembly (Heather Ferrier on piano accordion and Jordan Aikin on whistle) sang Heenan and Sayers on their eponymous 2024 album Jon Doran & The Northern Assembly.
+They noted:

 Lyrics